Menu

 PE and Forest School

 For Forest School, we also ask that children bring a change of footwear and socks.
-It will be cold and wet outside as we come into winter so please make sure children have appropriate clothing and footwear with them.
+Even though the days are generally becoming much warmer, it can still be very wet outside in the forest school area so please remind children to bring a pair of old shoes on these days.
 Wellies are ideal footwear for this, but any spare footwear will do.
 This will ensure that all the children can enjoy these sessions whatever the weather outside and have warm and dry footwear to change back into afterwards.

 Homework